pmourelle/coverage-badge/README.rst

     optional arguments:
       -h, --help   show this help message and exit
       -o FILEPATH  Save the file to the specified path.
-      -p           Plain color mode.
+      -d HTMLDIR   Directory where coverage saved HTML output (where index.html is) -p           Plain color mode.
 Standard green badge.
       -f           Force overwrite image, use with -o key.
       -q           Don't output any non-error messages.